Bibhuti1221Bhushan/Personal-Arch-Installation-Guide/README.md

 cat /sys/firmware/efi/fw_platform_size
 ```

-> + If The Command Returns 64, Then Machine is Booted In UEFI Mode And Has A **64-Bit x64 UEFI.**
++ If The Command Returns 64, Then Machine is Booted In UEFI Mode And Has A **64-Bit x64 UEFI.**
-> + If The Command Returns 32, Then Machine is Booted In UEFI Mode And Has A **32-Bit IA32 UEFI,** Which is Supported But Limits The Boot Loader Choice To GRUB.
++ If The Command Returns 32, Then Machine is Booted In UEFI Mode And Has A **32-Bit IA32 UEFI,** Which is Supported But Limits The Boot Loader Choice To GRUB.
-> + If The File Does't Exist, Then The Machine is Booted In **BIOS** ( CSM ) Mode.
++ If The File Does't Exist, Then The Machine is Booted In **BIOS** ( CSM ) Mode.

-### Connect To The Internet :
+## Connect To The Internet :

-Arch Linux Needs Internet Connection To Install Arch Linux **" Base " , " Linux Kernel " , "Linux Firmware "** And Other Needed Packages.
+Arch Linux Needs Internet Connection To Install Arch Linux **Base , Linux Kernel , Linux Firmware** And **Other Needed Packages.**

 Ensure Network Interface is Listed And Enabled :